 On the finance Vote group, a Supplementary Estimate of €21.2 million is required in respect of Vote 7 - the Department of Finance, and a Supplementary Estimate of €4.104 million is required in respect of Vote 9 - Office of the Revenue Commissioners.

-With respect to Vote 12, pensions and lump sums paid under the pensions scheme for established civil servants make up just under 90% of gross expenditure on the superannuation and retired allowances Vote.
+With respect to Vote 12, pensions and lump sums paid under the pensions scheme for established civil servants comprise just under 90% of gross expenditure on the superannuation and retired allowances Vote.
 The main driver of the annual cost is the number of established civil servants who retire during the year.
-There are a number of different reasons it can be difficult to estimate the number of retirements from one year to the next but the 2019 gross estimate for Vote 12 was €609.9 million euro, which was based on a forecast of 1,700 retirements.
+There are a number of different reasons it can be difficult to estimate the number of retirements from one year to the next but the 2019 gross estimate for Vote 12 was €609.9 million, which was based on a forecast of 1,700 retirements.
 As a general rule, the once-off lump sum paid to each person who retires is three times the size of the annual pension.
-Accordingly, increases in retirement levels have a particular effect on subhead A.4, which is the main driver of expenditure variance on the Vote in any given year.
-At the end of October, €90.4 million had been expended from section A.4, compared with the original 2019 full-year Estimate of €101.6 million.
-Further expenditure of up to €25.3 million is estimated by the end of the year, resulting in an overall projected excess of approximately €14.1 million on the subhead.
+Accordingly, increases in retirement levels have a particular effect on subhead A4, which is the main driver of expenditure variance on the Vote in any given year.
+At the end of October, €90.4 million had been expended under this subhead, compared with the original 2019 full-year Estimate of €101.6 million.
+Further expenditure of up to €25.3 million is estimated by the end of the year, resulting in an overall projected excess of approximately €14.1 million under the subhead.
 It is now estimated that total gross expenditure on the Vote may be in the region of €614.9 million, which is €5 million ahead of the gross Estimate as voted previously by the Oireachtas.

-Moving to the Supplementary Estimate in respect of Vote 17 - Public Appointments Service, the Supplementary Estimate in respect of the Vote will bring the total 2019 Estimate for that Vote to €15.503 million, which is a 3.1% increase on the total allocation of €15.033 million.
+The Supplementary Estimate in respect of Vote 17 - Public Appointments Service will bring the total 2019 Estimate for that Vote to €15.503 million, which is a 3.1% increase on the total allocation of €15.033 million.

 The Supplementary Estimate for Vote 9 is to meet the 2019 costs associated with developing the Brexit infrastructure required as part of our no-deal preparations.
 The total cost to be met is €4.104 million.

-In conclusion, I am satisfied that approval of the supplementary estimate of €1,000 net will confer the necessary legal authority to meet the pension entitlements of civil servants expected to retire up to the end of 2019.
-I am satisfied that approval of the supplementary estimate of €470,000 will enable the wider public service to prepare for future challenges through the Public Appointments Service.
+In conclusion, I am satisfied that approval of an additional €1,000 net will confer the necessary legal authority to meet the pension entitlements of civil servants expected to retire up to the end of 2019.
+I am satisfied that approval of the Supplementary Estimate of €470,000 will enable the wider public service to prepare for future challenges through the Public Appointments Service.
 I am satisfied that approval of the Supplementary Estimates for the Revenue Commissioners and Department of Finance will allow us to deal with the requirements outlined in my address.